January 5, 2024. 9 a.m. – 3 p.m. Eastern Time Zone (Live, Interactive Webinar)

 1) Is this course approved for LCSWs, LSWs, LPCs, LACs, LCADCs, CADCs, LAFMTs and/or LFMTs?

 This course is an NBCC approved course which is good for LPCs, LACs, LCADCs, CADCs, LAFMTs and LMFTs.
-We have submitted this course for consideration of 5 contact hours through ASWB ACE.
-The Opioid Crisis in NJ: Current Trends and Evidence Based Treatment Options, Course #3604, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
-Individual courses, not providers, are approved at the course level.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ACE course approval period: 06/01/2021 – 06/01/2023.
-Social workers completing this course receive 5 Clinical continuing education credits.
+The Opioid Crisis in NJ: Current Trends and Evidence Based Treatment Options, Course #4945, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE course approval period: 05/03/2023 – 05/03/2025.
+Social workers completing this course receive 5 clinical continuing education credits.

-2) Will this workshop only be held as a webinar?
+2) Will this workshop only be held as a live, interactive webinar?

-3) If the workshop is presented in both a live, interactive webinar and as an in-person training, can I take this workshop in a hybrid fashion (e.g., take the webinar portion in the morning, and later attend the in-person workshop in the afternoon?)
+3) If the workshop is presented in both a live, interactive webinar and as an in-person training, will this workshop be offered in a hybrid fashion (e.g., open to either those attending in person or via webinar simultaneously)?

 No!
 We currently do not have approval for the hybrid format, nor are we seeking approval for the hybrid format.
-Therefore, the entire workshop must be taken either as a live, interactive webinar or as an in-person live workshop.
+Therefore, the entire workshop must be taken either as a live, interactive webinar or as an in-person live workshop, and will only be offered as such.